 Family photo: It’s the time of year when when we practice our perfect smiles and get the kids new perfect outfits for a family photo, right?
 Well, not in our case.
 We try to do a professional family photo shoot every few years (for holiday cards, or to frame in the house, or to simply capture some moments of all of us together, without seeing me with a triple chin since most of our shots are family selfies taken by me and my long arms from that awkward angle where I for some reason pull my head back and end up with multiple chins.
 Does that happen to you, too?), but we have been most successful in not taking these too seriously.
-Here are my top 5 tips for a stellar session with a photographer, followed by another 5 tips from professional photographer, Cara, at BabySky Photography, and then the GIVEAWAY details.
+Here are my top 5 tips for a stellar session with a photographer, followed by another 5 tips from professional photographer, Cara, at BabySky Photography.

 - Coordinate, but don’t force matchy-matchy.
 Don’t overdo it with matchy-matchy clothes!
 Yes, I know those matchy-matchy pictures can be adorable, but for our style, we try to be somehow coordinated but not the same.
 For example, “everyone wear something blue” or, in the case of this year’s shoot, we were all tied together with some neutral-ish color.

 - Forget the fake smile.
 Most of our favorite pictures capture a moment in time when there was actual emotion, and if there are no smiles in those pictures, that’s ok!
 Capturing real moments helps to bring back those feelings every time I see the picture, whether it shows laughter or frowns or sleeping babies.